-He is an experienced litigator and trial attorney who represents entities and individuals involved in complex business disputes.
-Tod's knowledge covers a broad spectrum of substantive areas, including business torts, corporate governance/derivative litigation, intellectual property litigation, litigation arising from merger and acquisition transactions, commercial contract litigation and litigation involving the acquisition, sale and development of commercial real property.
-He has successfully tried a wide range of complex matters to verdict as lead counsel in state and federal courts across the country and has a proven track record of aggressive representation.
-Tod has handled matters in Alabama, Florida, Georgia, Tennessee, North Carolina, Virginia, West Virginia, Delaware, New York, Texas, Oklahoma, New Mexico and California.
-His cases have been extensively published in national media, including CBS News and USA Today.
+Tod is a seasoned litigator and trial attorney who represents entities and individuals involved in complex business disputes.
+He has navigated successful outcomes in high stakes, bet-the-company cases in the software, real estate, oil and gas, firearms, healthcare, pharmaceutical and government contracts industries.
+Tod's expertise covers a broad spectrum of substantive areas, including business torts, corporate governance/derivative litigation, intellectual property litigation, litigation arising from merger and acquisition transactions, commercial contract litigation and litigation involving the acquisition, sale and development of commercial real property.

 Tod's skills as a litigator have earned him recognition by Super Lawyers in the area of Business Litigation, and he is AV Preeminent™ rated by Martindale-Hubbell, the highest possible rating in both legal ability and ethical standards.

 Complex Business Litigation Experience